DRaclavskyProdware/CAL-ALCustomCodeAnalyzer/README.md

 You can find many fixes and code samples, how to fix some of the errors/warnings here https://github.com/microsoft/ALAppExtensions/blob/main/BREAKINGCHANGES.md

+## Custom snippets file

+Another big help is to create you own snippets file.
+The provided ALCustomSnippets file contains some snippets, which can help you better understand, how to rewrite old code like Dotnet Excel or old Email functions.
+Paste this file to C:\Users\your_username\AppData\Roaming\Code\User\snippets.
+You can then access it from VS Code like this: File -> Preferences -> Configure Snippets.

 Inspired by LinterCop from Stefan Maron.
 Big thanks to him for creating a custom template for custom analyzer, which helped me to get started with this.
 If you're not using LinterCop yet, you can check how it works at https://github.com/StefanMaron/BusinessCentral.LinterCop .